n0psn0ps/n0psn0ps.github.io/_posts/2024-03-05-Addendum to an Insecure Notepad.md

 true
 ```

-Then we will type in our password in the text field and click the check mark to submit out incorrect password.
+Then we will type in our password in the text field and click the check mark to submit our incorrect password.
 We can then see the `Retval` is 0 or false.

 ![Untitled](/assets/added-img1.png)